 Let’s face it, one of the best parts about learning a new language are the cultural activities, like the exposure to completely new food, music and entertainment.
-In this post, I talk about WHY and HOW, on Fridays, we make our homeschool French class our French Club.
-NOTE: Many of these ideas can be tweaked for other languages, so keep reading, even if French is not your target language!
+In this post, I talk about WHY and HOW, on Fridays, we pull out our French learning activities and make our homeschool French class our French Club.
+Many of these ideas can be tweaked for other languages, so keep reading for foreign language club activities, even if French is not your target language!

 Why Start a Homeschool French Club?